maniacs-oss/snackis/snabel.md

 ```

 #### Lists
 Lists are based on deques, which means fast inserts/removals in the front/back and decent random access-performance and memory layout.
-All list types are parameterized by element type.
-Lists allocate their memory on the heap and provide reference semantics.
+All list types are parameterized by element type, allocate their memory from the heap and provide reference semantics.

 ```
 > [1 2 3]